- Chart

 Overview

-The Harbor Scientific Alpha Income ETF seeks to provide current income and capital appreciation by investing in a portfolio of dividend-paying U.S. equities selected using a proprietary, quantitative model.
+The Harbor Scientific Alpha Income ETF seeks to provide current income with a secondary objective of capital appreciation.
+It focuses on investing in a diversified portfolio of income-generating securities.

 Reputation and Reliability